richardgaywood/paydata.org/content/sprawlrunners/deckers/rules/wireless_cyberspace.md

 ## Local mesh hacking

-All hacking against unattended devices or PANs is done over [the local mesh]({{< relref "making_the_matrix.md" >}}) .
-This means the hacker must be able to reach the target via the local mesh, which is typically around 50-100 metres (but can vary with local network conditions.)
+All hacking against unattended devices or PANs is done over [the local mesh]({{< relref "making_the_matrix.md" >}}).
+This means the hacker must be able to reach the target via the local mesh, which has a typical range of around 50-100 metres (but can vary with local network conditions, Faraday cages, signal-blocking smartpaint, etc.)

 To carry out the hack, the decker rolls Hacking skill vs the device's Firewall stat.
 If hacking a PAN consisting of lots of devices protected by a commlink, it's the commlink's rating that is used here.

-Hacking attempts against standalone devices or PANs contribute to [the local mesh alarm state]({{< relref "alarms.md" >}}) as follows:
+All local mesh Hacking rolls contribute to [the local mesh alarm state]({{< relref "alarms.md" >}}) as follows:

 * successful hack with a raise - 0 points
 * successful hack - 1 point